ugotcaught/jtdk/jcs_en.md

     })
 ```

--"JS.Object" **MUST** is the root class of all classes.
+- "JS.Object" **MUST** is the root class of all classes.

 ##Load Class
--Class files can be loaded synchronously or asynchronously.
+- Class files can be loaded synchronously or asynchronously.
 When loading asynchronously, **SHOULD** using the following code:

 ```javascript